Steering Committee

 Member

-Luis R. Rivera-Rodríguez is a senior scholar at Garrett-Evangelical Theological Seminary (UMC).
-He served as the Academic Dean and Vice President for Academic Affairs at Garrett-Evangelical from 2014-2019.
+Luis R. Rivera-Rodríguez was the Academic Dean and Vice President for Academic Affairs at Garrett-Evangelical from 2014-2019.
+He is currently retired.
 Rivera maintains a thorough and diverse experience of academic teaching, administration, and institutional leadership.
 Rivera received his Th.D.
 (1993) and Th.M.
 (1981) from Harvard Divinity School, his M.Div.
 (1978) from Evangelical Seminary of Puerto Rico, and his B.A.
 (1973) from the University of Puerto Rico.
 He is co-editor of The Westminster Dictionary of Christian Theologians (English, Spanish, and Portuguese editions) and author of several articles and chapters focused on Latine and Diaspora theologies.
 Rivera was a faculty member at the Evangelical Seminary in Puerto Rico (1986-1995) and at McCormick Theological Seminary (1995-2013) where he also served as Academic Dean and Vice President for Academic Affairs (2008-2013).